-We have a choice of two interest rate options for borrowings under the Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-Excluding the amortization of debt financing and arrangement cost, we estimate that the interest rate applicable to the borrowings under the Facility would be approximately 1.60% as of June 30, 2010.
-Commitment fees are payable on the portion of the capacity not in use for borrowings or letters of credit at any given time.
-These fees range from 0.20%-0.30% per annum, based on the ratio of debt to Credit Facility Adjusted EBITDA.
+We estimate that the interest rate applicable to the borrowings under the Facility would be approximately 4.0% as of September 30, 2010.
+Commitment fees are payable on the portion of the revolving loan capacity not in use for borrowings or letters of credit at any given time.
+These fees range from 0.25%-0.45% per annum, based on the ratio of Consolidated Total Indebtedness to Credit Facility Adjusted EBITDA, as defined in the credit agreement.